A structure theorem for stochastic processes indexed by the discrete hypercube

-7.5. \textbf{Proof of Theorem \ref{t7.2}.} It is similar to the proof of Theorem \ref{thm:dich_lines} with the main new ingredients being Proposition \ref{p7.3} and the material in Subsection 7.3.
-We shall describe in detail the necessary changes, as this proof will also serve as a model for the proof of Theorem \ref{t8.5} in Section 8.
+It is similar to the proof of Theorem \ref{thm:dich_lines} with the main new ingredients being Proposition \ref{p7.3} and the material in Subsection \ref{ss7.3}.
+We shall describe in detail the necessary changes, as this proof will also serve as a model for the proof of Theorem \ref{t8.5} in Section \ref{s8}.

 Let $(\theta_p)_{p=0}^\kappa$ be the finite sequence defined in \eqref{e3.6}---that is, $\theta_0=0$, $\theta_1=\eta$, and $\theta_p=4^{p-\kappa}\sigma$ if $p\in\{2,\dots,\kappa\}$---and recall that $(\theta_p)_{p=0}^\kappa$ is increasing.
 Assume that part (i) of the theorem does not hold true, and fix an $1$-separated set $G\subseteq A^n$ of cardinality at most $\kappa$ whose type $\tau(G)$ has dimension at most $m$ and such that: (a) the process $\langle D_t:t\in A^n\rangle$ is not $(\tau(G),\theta_{|G|})$-pseudorandom, and~(b)~$G$ has the minimal cardinal among all sets with these properties.
 (Note that $|G|\meg 2$.)
 Let $\mathbf{t}=(t_1,\dots,t_{|G|})$ be an enumeration of $G$ such that the tuple $\mathbf{t}$ is $1$-separated, let $d$ denote the dimension of $\tau(G)$, and set $H\coloneqq\{t_1,\dots,t_{|G|-1}\}$ and $p\coloneqq|H|$; notice that $1\mik p\mik \kappa-1$ and $1\mik d\mik m$.
 Also observe that for every nonempty proper subset $\Sigma$ of $G$ the process $\langle D_t:t\in A^n\rangle$ is $(\tau(\Sigma),\theta_{|\Sigma|})$-pseudorandom.